 That's the reason why Kerala's food is so flavorful and aromatic.

-- Serve it with roti, paratha or any other Indian bread of your choice.
+- Serve it with roti, paratha or any other Indian bread of choice.

 - You can also enjoy it as a side dish with rice and dal.

-- Leftover pepper mushroom can be used as a stuffing in sandwiches and rolls.
+- Leftover pepper mushroom can be used as a stuffing in sandwiches and wraps.